hashicorp/nomad-autoscaler/README.md

 ***This project is in the early stages of development and is supplied without guarantees and subject to change without warning***

-Known issues and limitations:
- * there is currently a limited number of supported APMs, this will be addressed but limits the usability

 The Nomad Autoscaler currently supports:
 * **Horizontal Application Autoscaling**: The process of automatically controlling the number of instances of an application to have sufficient work throughput to meet service-level agreements (SLA).